pspratt/MouseTracker/README.md

 ![mouseTracker_example](docs/graphics/mouseTracker_example.gif)

-This project was made in 2016 to avoid the purchase of [expensive proprietary rodent tracking software](http://www.anymaze.co.uk/anymaze-developing-countries-licence.htm) and to learn how to track objects in videos.
-The toolbox works quite robustly, however much more modern opensource tools now exist ([DeepLab cut](https://github.com/AlexEMG/DeepLabCut)).
+This project was undertaken to avoid the purchase of [expensive proprietary rodent tracking software](http://www.anymaze.co.uk/anymaze-developing-countries-licence.htm) and to learn approaches to tracking objects in videos.
+The toolbox works quite robustly, however more modern and flexible opensource tools for ethological tracking now exist ([DeepLab cut](https://github.com/AlexEMG/DeepLabCut)).

 If you would like to try using mouseTracker please [read the usage guide](docs/README.md)